 Yellow rattle is an important part of most of our seed mixes, but as an individual species it can be added to existing grass if it is cut very short and raked or chain harrowed to open it up.
 If you're doing this, aim to have at least 50% of the earth showing, and tread in or lightly roll the seeded area to ensure good soil contact.
 Rattle must be sown in late summer up to the year end; the seed needs to get cold to germinate.
 Avoid cutting the seedlings as they appear, and the developing plants will significantly reduce the vigour of grasses, enabling other wildflowers to compete with them more effectively.
 When they die back they leave a helpful space for other species to use.
 We've written more about Rattle in our blog.

-You can expect to receive your seed within five working days of placing an order, but please sow it between August and end December.
-We are currently shipping seed from the 2019 harvest.
+You can usually expect to receive your seed within five working days of placing an order, but please sow it between August and end December.

 Yellow rattle seed is available in larger quantities at our Habitat Aid website.